mohamuhsin/credit-card-checker/README.md

 As you progress through the steps, use the terminal and console.log() statements to check the output of your loops and functions.

 # Tasks

+1.
+In order to complete this project, you should have completed the first few sections of Introduction to JavaScript (through Learn JavaScript: Loops).